caniko/BiKiPy/documentation/source/behaviour/nort.rst

 .. code-block::
     seconds_observed = np.sum(boolean_index) / fps

+Each boolean in the :code:`boolean_index` represents one frame.

 Novelty
 =======
-We do the same thing as we did in training, but, this time, one of the objects (the variable object) has been switched out with a new novel object.
+We do the same thing as we did in training; moreover, at this instance, one of the objects (the variable object) has been exchanged with a new object.
+This object is referred, to as the novel object.